TranscodeSF/classwork/assignments/scrabble/assignment.md

   * are_squares_connected(board)
   * mark_connected_squares(board)

-Please do email `info@transcodesf.org` if you run into any questions.
-This is the most independent you've been in a homework yet, and it is not easy stuff.
+Please ge help from a TA if you run into any questions.
+This is the most independent you've been in an assignment yet, and it is not easy stuff.